Cleaning up local GIT branches with no Remote

 done

 But this has a few problems if we want to start using it more reliably.
-Most obvious is that it leaves a bunch of files lying around!
+The most obvious is that it leaves a bunch of files lying around!
 Let's clean those up by adding a rm at the end:

 rm branchesToDelete remotes locals